MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fcvt-s.md

 ## Return Value

 Zero if successful.
-The return value is an error code if there is a failure.
-Error codes are defined in Errno.h.
+The return value is an error code if there's a failure.
+Error codes are defined in `errno.h`.
 For a listing of these errors, see [errno, _doserrno, _sys_errlist, and _sys_nerr](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md).

-In the case of an invalid parameter, as listed in the following table, this function invokes the invalid parameter handler, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
+When there's an invalid parameter, as listed in the following table, this function invokes the invalid parameter handler, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
 If execution is allowed to continue, this function sets **errno** to **EINVAL** and returns **EINVAL**.

 ### Error Conditions